-We expect to receive net proceeds of approximately \$50.9 million from the sale of the 1,500,000 common units offered by this prospectus, together with a capital contribution from our general partner of approximately \$1.1 million to maintain its 2% general partner interest in our partnership, assuming an offering price of \$36.55 per unit and after deducting underwriting discounts and estimated offering expenses.
+We expect to receive net proceeds of approximately \$50.6 million from the sale of the 1,500,000 common units offered by this prospectus, together with a capital contribution from our general partner of approximately \$1.1 million to maintain its 2% general partner interest in our partnership, assuming an offering price of \$36.30 per unit and after deducting underwriting discounts and estimated offering expenses.
 We intend to use all of the net proceeds of this offering to repay a portion of the borrowings under the bank credit facility incurred in connection with recent acquisitions and capital projects, including the DEFS acquisition (for which we incurred borrowings of \$67.3 million).
-Please read "Prospectus Summary-Recent Developments-Recent Acquisitions-Duke Energy Field Services."
-We will use any net proceeds from the exercise of the overallotment option to further repay borrowings under the bank credit facility.
+Please read "Prospectus Summary-Recent Developments-Recent Acquisitions-Duke Energy Field Services" on page 2.
+We will use any net proceeds from the exercise of the over-allotment option to further repay borrowings under the bank credit facility.

-As of June 30, 2003, total borrowings under the bank credit facility were approximately \$68.0 million, and it had a weighted-average interest rate of 4.49%.
-The bank credit facility was amended in June 2003, and has a maturity date of June 1, 2006.
-A portion of the proceeds from the funds borrowed under the bank credit facility between December 2002 and June 2003 was used for acquisitions, including the DEFS, Vanderbilt system and Will-O-Mills acquisitions.
-The remainder of such proceeds was used for capital projects, including the expansion of the Gregory processing plant, improvements to the Vanderbilt system and related facilities, the purchase, refurbishment and installation of treating plants, construction of a new gathering system and enhancements to, and maintenance of, existing assets.
+As of June 30, 2003, total borrowings under the bank credit facility were approximately \$68.0 million, and it had a weighted-average interest rate of 4.25%.
+The bank credit facility was amended in December 2003, in connection with our initial public offering, and in June 2003.
+The bank credit facility has a maturity date of June 1, 2006.
+Proceeds from the funds borrowed under the bank credit facility between July 2002 and June 2003 (totaling \$108.9 million) were used for acquisitions, including the DEFS (\$67.3 million), Vanderbilt system (\$12.0 million) and Will-O-Mills (\$2.2 million) acquisitions, and for capital projects, including the expansion of the Gregory processing plant (\$5.3 million), improvements to the Vanderbilt system and related facilities (\$3.0 million), the purchase, refurbishment and installation of treating plants, construction of a new gathering system and enhancements to, and maintenance of, existing assets (\$19.1 million).
+In June 2003, \$30.0 million of the outstanding borrowings under the bank credit facility was repaid with the proceeds of the issuance of senior secured notes.